kufusha/cabot/README.md

 ### Issues and Questions

-Please use Issues for both issue tracking and your questions about the CaBot repository.
+Please use Issues for both issue tracking and your questions about CaBot repository.

 ### Developer Certificate of Origin (DCO)

-The developer needs to add a Signed-off-by statement and thereby agrees to the DCO, which you can find below.
-You can add either -s or --sign-off to your usual git commit commands.
+The developer need to add a Signed-off-by statement and thereby agrees to the DCO, which you can find below.
+You can add either -s or --signoff to your usual git commit commands.
 If Signed-off-by is attached to the commit message, it is regarded as agreed to the Developer's Certificate of Origin 1.1.

 https://developercertificate.org/